Carlos Pérez | Fieldfisher

 Skip to main content

-Over the years, he has taken a special interest in intellectual property, technology procurement and data protection matters.
-In addition, he has extensive experience in different technology sectors such as e-commerce, pharmaceuticals, non-governmental organisations and private non-profit foundations.
-He also has extensive experience advising insurance companies, retailers and public administrations.
+Over the years, I have developed a particular interest in intellectual property, technology procurement and data protection.
+I also have extensive experience across various technology-driven sectors, including e-commerce, pharmaceuticals, NGOs and private non-profit foundations, as well as significant experience advising insurance companies, retailers and public administrations.

-His outstanding knowledge has enabled him to participate in various legislative initiatives in Spain in the field of intellectual property and data protection, advising on the drafting of the Software Legal Protection Act (1993), the Criminal Code (computer crimes - 1995), the Bills for the incorporation of the Copyright and Enforcement Directives (2002 - 2006); and the drafts of the Organic Law on Data Protection of 1998 and 1999.
-Similarly, its collaboration and assistance in the drafting of the Law on Information Society Services (2000 - 2002) and the regulations for the development of the LOPD (2005 - 2007), exemplify its extensive work and efforts to improve and develop security mechanisms.
+My expertise has enabled me to participate in several legislative initiatives in Spain in the fields of intellectual property and data protection.
+I advised on the drafting of the Software Legal Protection Act (1993), the Criminal Code reforms on computer crimes (1995), and the bills implementing the Copyright and Enforcement Directives (2002–2006), as well as the drafts of the Organic Data Protection Law (1998 and 1999).
+I also assisted in the drafting of the Law on Information Society Services (2000–2002) and the implementing regulations of the LOPD (2005–2007), contributing to the development of key security mechanisms.

-He has authored numerous articles, including the Qualified Law on Personal Data Protection of the Principality of Andorra (2003 - 2004) and is currently collaborating with the Government of Andorra in the drafting of its Electronic Signature Law.
+I have authored numerous articles, including the Qualified Law on Personal Data Protection of the Principality of Andorra (2003–2004), and I am currently working with the Government of Andorra on the drafting of its Electronic Signature Law.

-On the other hand, he has developed his functions as advisor and lawyer responsible for the legal affairs and legal actions for Spain of BSA - The Software Alliance, since 1992, which has allowed him to accumulate extensive procedural and extra-procedural experience in the prosecution of infringements against the intellectual property of software.
-In addition to participating in lobbying actions with the Spanish Government and regional and local governments in the defence of the intellectual property rights of companies in the business software sector, collaborating in legislative initiatives in the field of software intellectual property.
+Since 1992, I have served as legal advisor and lead counsel in Spain for BSA – The Software Alliance, which has allowed me to acquire extensive procedural and pre-litigation experience in prosecuting software intellectual property infringements.
+This work has also involved lobbying before the Spanish Government and regional and local authorities in defence of software companies’ IP rights and collaborating on legislative initiatives in the field of software intellectual property.

 Download Profile